Work Injury Lawyers By Your Side When You Need It Most

 Injuries and the devastating, life-changing events that cause them are never easy to deal with.
 When these situations occur as a result of someone's negligence, the repercussions often overwhelm victims.
 Medical bills, loss of employment, and a mountain of legal issues can leave Los Angeles victims feeling like there is nothing they can do to get their lives back on track.

-At Greenberg And Ruby Injury Attorneys, APC, Los Angeles clients receive a level of representation that cannot be matched.
-Firm owner, Attorney Emily Ruby, has personally secured more than $30,000,000 in compensation over the last 10 years alone.
+At Greenberg And Ruby Injury Attorneys, APC, our clients receive a level of representation that cannot be matched.
+The firm has recovered $700M since its inception and boasts an impressive 97.4% success rate.
 As a woman-owned law firm, Greenberg and Ruby is committed to providing every single client, regardless of their background or gender, the best possible experience from start to finish.

 They understand the profound pain, loss, and confusion that a sudden work injury or death causes, and they have the experience, knowledge, and history of success to help each of their Los Angeles clients with their unique challenges.

-Whether your injury claim goes to trial or is settled outside of court, Greenberg And Ruby Injury Attorneys, APC does whatever it takes to win.
-As Los Angeles injury lawyers who are admitted to practice in the United States Supreme Court, the California Supreme Court, the United States Ninth Circuit Court, all State and Federal courts in California, and the State of Florida, it's no wonder they are the firm Los Angeles injury victims (and attorneys) trust to handle the toughest injury cases.
+Whether your injury claim goes to trial or is settled outside of court, Greenberg And Ruby Injury Attorneys does whatever it takes to win.
+As California injury lawyers who are admitted to practice in all State and Federal Courts in California, as well as the State of New York, it's no wonder they are the firm injury victims (and attorneys) trust to handle the toughest injury cases.

 Meet The Attorneys